Image courtesy of ODFW

 --- Word Cloud -- Word clouds can provide a great visual comparison of before/after

 perceptions of wolves.
-G
+Grades 2-6.

 --- The Barking Wolf story -- a true story of an encounter with a wolf.
 All ages